Dover11/iOS-19/README.md

 You can now share your Home Screen along with its widgets.
 Touch and hold on your desired Home Screen, click the "+" icon and select share.
 #### Home Screen pages
 Home Screen pages will no longer be deleted automaticlly if they're empty, this feature can be disabled.
 Tap and hold on Home Screen, click "+", "Enable Home Screen automatic deletion".
+#### Home Screen app deletion
+Applications can now be deleted in mass.
+Tap and hold your Home Screen click the "-" in the corner of the app, select "Select more".